paterit/django-microservice-template/docs/source/technical/install_and_config.rst

     make remote

 then your services will be built and run on a remote docker host (as defined in remote.docker.env).
-To use a secure connection to your remote docker host from CI/CD put your remote docker TLS certificates (ca.pem, cert.pem, key.pem) into `cicd/worker/certs` folders.
+To use a secure connection to your remote Docker host from CI/CD put your remote docker TLS certificates (ca.pem, cert.pem, key.pem) into `cicd/worker/certs` folders.
 Don't forget to set in remote.docker.env for the DOCKER_MACHINE_NAME value aligned with your certificates.
-If you don't use secure connection to your remote machine, leave in the remote.docker.env only DOCKER_HOST value.
+If you don't use a secure connection to your remote machine, leave in the remote.docker.env only DOCKER_HOST value.

 To create certificates on you remote docker host you can use `this tool <https://github.com/paulczar/omgwtfssl>`__ .